Arthur Lees: Personal life

-Lees was married and had one child, a son, Raymond.
-By 1977, he was suffering from bladder cancer and had surgery on it, ultimately recovering.
+By 1977, Lees was suffering from bladder cancer and had surgery on it, ultimately recovering.
 He died in 1992 at the age of 84.

 Arthur's younger brothers, Harold (1912–1989) and Walter (1916–2012), were also professional golfers.
 Harold replaced Arthur as professional at Dore and Totley in 1949, having previously been his assistant there.
 With Walter becoming professional at Shipley in 1948, all three brothers became full professionals for the first time.
 Harold was less successful than his brothers as a tournament golfer but he did qualify for the 1956 Open Championship, missing the cut by 3 shots.

-His son, Raymond Lees, also became a club professional, working at Stavanger Golf Club for 40 years.
+His nephew, Raymond Lees (1938–2025), also became a club professional, working at Stavanger Golf Club for 40 years.